State-Augmented Graphs for Circular Economy Triage: Methodology

+The constraints encoded by Algorithm \ref{alg:admissible} are essential to ensure feasibility and safety and can be applied as part of the function definition for $\mathcal{A}_{\tilde{v}}$, some examples include precedence, access gating, safety and regulatory, and resource constraints.
+As with health value and CE options the method of obtaining such rules or scoring quantities is not pursued.
+Instead the admissibility function provides examples of how to encode such quantities as constraints within the proposed framework.

 Applying admission rules on $\tilde{G}$ amounts to building the admission function $\mathcal{A}_{\tilde{v}}$).
 Algorithm \ref{alg:admissible} encodes examples for each of the rules discussed above.
 In this example, function access and precedence loop over all possible edges and CE routes for node $\tilde{v}$, adding valid choices to the output.
 Safety and resource constraints show the opposite approach of removing choices if they do not meet criteria.
 The implementation needed for any given process will depend on that process and its criteria.
 Together, these constraints ensure that the optimisation respects physical feasibility, operational limits, and safety requirements, while enabling dynamic triage decisions over the state-augmented DSP graph.
-At any $\tilde{v}=(v,\tau)$, the decision is to \emph{stop} with some admissible option $k$ or \emph{continue} via a feasible disassembly step $e$, respecting precedence, safety, and any other constraints.
-Allowing us to define a utility function $U$:

-where $\tilde{v}^{\prime}$ is the state that taking edge $e$ leads to.
-A simple recursive solver for Equation \ref{eq:value} is given by Algorithm \ref{alg:solver}.